The classical-quantum limit: The standard limit

 However, let us now consider the same approach when the $C$ system is just a \textit{subsystem} of a larger quantum system.
 Denoting the other subsystem $Q$, we again denote states of the joint system as $\hat{\rho} \in S(\mathcal{H}^Q\otimes\mathcal{H}^C)$.
 Here again we take the closed system unitary evolution to be governed by an arbitrary Hamiltonian $\hat{H}$, which may include both self-Hamiltonians and an interaction Hamiltonian between the $C$ and $Q$ subsystems.
 We now wish to study whether the above procedure results in a well-defined \textit{classical-quantum} limit – a limit in which the $C$ subsystem may be treated classically, while the generic $Q$ system is still described using standard quantum mechanics.
 For notational convenience in what follows, we will reserve the use of hats for operators with support on the C system Hilbert space $\mathcal{H}^C$; operators acting on $\mathcal{H}_Q$ alone will be left without.

 To adapt the standard classical limit procedure to the case where $C$ is a subsystem, one may use a partial Wigner representation \cite{boucher1988semiclassical,kapral1999mixed}.
 This provides an equivalent representation of quantum mechanics in which one part of the system is described in terms of a phase space, while the other part remains described by operators in Hilbert space.
 Specifically, we map operators that act on $\mathcal{H}^Q\otimes\mathcal{H}^C$ to phase-space dependent operators on $\mathcal{H}^Q$ by taking the partial trace with respect to $\hat{A}_{q,p}$ i.e. $\hat{O}\mapsto\tr_C[\hat{A}_{q,p}\hat{O}]$.
-The only difference from the Wigner representation is that the trace is performed over the $C$ subsystem alone, leaving an operator valued function of phase space.
+The only difference from the Wigner representation is that the trace is performed over the $C$ subsystem alone, leaving an operator-valued function of phase space.
 In this representation, the bipartite quantum state $\hat{\rho}$ is represented by the partial Wigner distribution $\varrho^W(q,p)$, which is an operator-valued function of the phase space associated to the $C$ system, given by By the properties of $\hat{A}_{q,p}$ and $\hat{\rho}$, it follows that $\varrho^W(q,p)$ is a Hermitian-valued operator and is normalised when integrated over phase space and traced over Hilbert space i.e. $\int \tr \varrho^W(q,p)\ dq dp=1$.
 Analogously to how the real-valued Wigner function is not guaranteed to be positive, the Hermitian operator-valued function $\varrho^W(q,p)$ is not guaranteed to be positive semi-definite for all points in phase space.
 To study the unitary closed system dynamics of the bipartite quantum system in this representation, one may consider the partial Wigner representation of the Hamiltonian $\hat{H}$, given by the Hermitian operator-valued function of phase space $H^W(q,p)=\tr_C[{\hat{A}_{q,p} \hat{H}}]$.
 The closed system unitary dynamics then takes the form which is analogous to \eqref{eq: WigEvo} except for the fact that here the quantities are operators that act on $\mathcal{H}^Q$.
+This may be derived by noting that the relation $\hat{f} \hat{g} \mapsto f\star g$, mapping products of operators to star products of functions, still holds in the case of bipartite operators and their corresponding operator-valued partial Wigner transforms \cite{kapral1999mixed}.
 This dynamics will appear frequently in what follows, and it is thus convenient to define the associated generator $\mathcal{L}^W$ i.e. the generator of closed system evolution under the Hamiltonian $\hat{H}$ in the partial Wigner representation where here we use $\dt$ to denote the input to the generator.